 I completed my Bachelor of Science in Electrical Engineering from the University of Illinois at Urbana-Champaign in 2008, minoring in both Computer Science and Mathematics.
 As an undergraduate, I did research on hand tracking and gesture recognition with Thomas Huang.

 C. Wah, G. Van Horn, S. Branson, S. Maji, P. Perona, S. Belongie.
 "Similarity Comparisons for Interactive Fine-Grained Categorization".
-To appear in Computer Vision and Pattern Recognition (CVPR).
+Computer Vision and Pattern Recognition (CVPR).
 Columbus, OH, USA.
 June 2014. [www] [pdf]

 S. Branson, G. Van Horn, C. Wah, P. Perona, S. Belongie.
 "The Ignorant Led by the Blind: A Hybrid Human–Machine Vision System for Fine-Grained Categorization".
 International Journal of Computer Vision (IJCV), February 2014. [www]